 2. Single Touch Payroll (STP phase 2) compliance

-STP Phase 2 compliance is crucial for Australian businesses.
-The top accounting software ensures your payroll data is automatically categorized and reported to the ATO, helping you avoid penalties and simplifying superannuation and tax reporting.
+STP Phase 2 compliance is essential for Australian businesses managing payroll obligations.
+The best accounting software helps automatically categorise payroll data and report it to the ATO, reducing manual work, lowering error risks, and simplifying superannuation and tax reporting.

 3. ATO integration

-The best accounting software integrates directly with the ATO, verifying ABNs and streamlining Taxable Payments Annual Reports (TPAR).
-This feature reduces administrative burden and ensures that your records stay in sync with government requirements.
+The best accounting software should integrate directly with the ATO to verify ABNs, support lodgements, and streamline Taxable Payments Annual Reports (TPAR).
+This reduces administrative burden while helping your records stay aligned with government requirements.

 4. Bank integration